plar/go-adaptive-radix-tree/README.md

 # Performance

 [plar/go-adaptive-radix-tree](https://github.com/plar/go-adaptive-radix-tree) outperforms [kellydunn/go-art](https://github.com/kellydunn/go-art) by avoiding memory allocations during search operations.
-It also provides prefix based iteration over the tree.
+It also provides prefix based and reverse iteration over the tree.

 Benchmarks were performed on datasets extracted from different projects:
 - The "Words" dataset contains a list of 235,886 english words.
 [2]